nugent-lab/FindPOTATOs-stable/README.md

 python3 remove_duplicates.py [fileID]
 ```

 ## Examples
 We have provided examples in `sample_source_files/`.
 We encourage users to experiment with these examples to increase their understanding of how the code works and how to change the parameters for their particular dataset.
+Installation of Find_Orb is not needed for these examples.

 ### Example 1: CSS
 This example uses data from the [Catalina Sky Survey](https://catalina.lpl.arizona.edu/).